-It takes a lot to make your home run and there are many decisions to be made.
-Finch Air Conditioning & Heating Inc is here to help make one of those decisions a simpler one: furnace versus heat pump.
+It takes quite a bit to make your home function and there are several decisions to be made.
+Finch Air Conditioning & Heating is here to help make one of those decisions a simpler one: furnace versus heat pump.

 First thing first: where do you live?

-A heat pump and furnace can both be used to heat your home but a heat pump functions best when the typical winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
-If you live in an area with bitter winters or where the average winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.
+A heat pump and furnace can both be used to heat your home but a heat pump works best when the average winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+If you live in an area with bitter winters or where the typical winter temperature is less than 50 degree Fahrenheit, like New York or Montana, a furnace is your best course of action.

-If you happen to live in an area where you could go with either a heat pump or a furnace, there are a few things to think about.
-Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to create heat themselves.
+If you do live in a region where you could go with either a heat pump or a furnace, there are a few things to think about.
+Heat pumps are highly energy efficient since they utilize electricity to transfer heat from one zone to another and do not actually have to generate heat themselves.
 They simply shift heat that already exists from one zone to another, such as from outside your home to within your home.

-Still figuring out which heating system is best for you?
+Still figuring out which heating system is right for you?
 No sweat!
-Call Finch Air Conditioning & Heating Inc at 281-407-9478 and we’ll come out to go over your options and provide you a complimentary in-home estimate.
+Call Finch Air Conditioning & Heating at 281-407-9478 and we’ll come out to review your options and provide you a free in-home estimate.
 We can’t wait to hear from you!